-• Level 1 - Most of the tasks at this level require the reader to locate a single piece of information based on a literal match.
-Distracting information, if present, is typically located away from
+Level 1 - Most of the tasks at this level require the reader to locate a single piece of information based on a literal match.
+Distracting information, if present, is typically located away from the correct answer.
+Some tasks may direct the reader to enter personal information onto a form.

-- the correct answer.
-Some tasks may direct the reader to enter personal information onto a form. - Level 2 Document tasks at this level are a bit more varied.
+- Level 2 Document tasks at this level are a bit more varied.
 While some still require the reader to match a single feature, more distracting information may be present or the match may require a low-level inference.
 Some tasks at this level may require the reader to enter information onto a form or to cycle through information in a document. - Level 3 Tasks at this level are varied.
 Some require the reader to make literal or synonymous matches, but usually the reader must take conditional information into account or match on the basis of multiple features of information.
 Some require the reader to integrate information from one or more displays of information.
 Others ask the reader to cycle through a document to provide multiple responses. - Level 4 Tasks at this level, like those at the previous levels, ask the reader to match on the basis of multiple features of information, to cycle through documents, and to integrate information; frequently, however, these tasks require the reader to make higher-order inferences to arrive at the correct answer.
 Sometimes the document contains conditional information that must be taken into account by the reader. - Level 5 Tasks at this level require the reader to search through complex displays of information that contain multiple distractors, to make high-level inferences, process conditional information or uses specialized knowledge.

-Almost three-quarters (72.2%) respondents aged 30 to 44 with learning disabilities - both sexes - scored Level 1 when it came to document literacy.
-This figure was 13.9% for the total population aged 30 to 44.
-27.8% of the population with learning disabilities aged 30 to 44 scored Levels 2, 3 or 4; this figure was significantly higher among the total population at 86.1%.
+Just over six in 10 (60.9%) respondents aged 30 to 44 with learning disabilities - both sexes - scored Level 1 when it came to document literacy.
+This figure was 12.6% for the total population aged 30 to 44.
+6.4% of adults with learning disabilities scored Level 2 compared to 15.9% among the total population.
+Just under one-third (32.7%) of the population with learning disabilities aged 30 to 44 scored Levels 3 or 4; this figure was significantly higher among the total population at 71.5%.